openenergymonitor/emonTxFirmware/emonTxShield/readme.md

 * **Shield_CT1234_Voltage_NanodeRF** - NO RF - Real Power - Use this example if using an AC-AC adapter with as well as CT sensors.
 AC-AC plug-in adapter to monitors AC RMS voltage and give real power and current direction readings.
 Designed for use with the emonTx Shield mounted on a nanode RF.
 No RF module is required on either shield or Nanode, the power readings are posted stright to emoncms.org via Etherent on the Nanode

 * **Shield_CT1234_SerialOnly** - NO RF - Real Power - Use this example if using an AC-AC adapter with as well as CT sensors.
 AC-AC plug-in adapter to monitors AC RMS voltage and give real power.
 Prints out power readings via Arduino Serial port.
 No RF required.

+* **Continuous monitoring sketch with MQTT publishing (over ethernet)** by Ben Jones (sumnerboy).
+Based on the continuous monitoring sketch, originally written by Robin (calypso_rae).
+It will make real power measurements on all 4 CT sensors and publish results to various MQTT topics every 5 seconds.
+See forum post for source code and discussion: [http://openenergymonitor.org/emon/node/5922](http://openenergymonitor.org/emon/node/5922)